acfabro/git-actions/docs/schema/README.md

 2. **Type-Specific Webhook Handlers**:
    - Each webhook has its own configuration file
-   - Support for different webhook types (Bitbucket, GitHub, etc.) with type-specific sections
+   - Support for different webhook types (Bitbucket only for now) with type-specific sections
    - Type-specific API configurations for external calls
    - Flexible authentication options